Favorite State Fair Foods

 And for you coffee lovers out there, how about an Iced Mocha!
 I love iced coffee in the summertime.
 Here’s an easy and delicious recipe to make at home.

 I hope you’ve enjoyed this post about State Fair Foods!
-If you’ve never attended one before, I encourage you to give it a try, take a friend, or your family and enjoy a day or weekend at the fair.
+If you’ve never attended a State Fair before, I encourage you to give it a try, take a friend, or your family and enjoy a day or weekend at the fair.
 And if you’re unable to attend this year, please give one of these recipes a try and imagine that you are there, while in the comfort of your own home!